Mary Edwell-Burke

 Mary Edwell-Burke (1894–1988), was an Australian painter and carver.

 Biography

-Edwell-Burke was born on 19 June 1894 in Sydney.
+Edwell-Burke was born in Sydney on 19 June 1894.
 She was the half-sister of Bernice E. Edwell.
 She studied at the East Sydney Technical College.

-In the 1920s she exhibited with the Royal Art Society (as Mary Edwards).
-Edwell-Burke was a finalist for the Archibald Prize in 1921 and 1922.
-From 1935-1945 she exhibited with the Australian Watercolour Institute (as Mary Edwards).
+In the 1920s, she exhibited with the Royal Art Society as Mary Edwards, and was a finalist for the Archibald Prize in 1921 and 1922.
+From 1935-1945, she exhibited with the Australian Watercolour Institute as Mary Edwards.

-In 1944 Edwell-Burke, along with Joseph Wolinski, brought legal action to overturn William Dobell's 1943 Archibald prize for his portrait Mr Joshua Smith, claiming the image was more a caricature than a portrait.
+In 1944, Edwell-Burke, along with Joseph Wolinski, brought an unsuccessful legal action to overturn William Dobell's 1943 Archibald prize for his portrait, Mr Joshua Smith, claiming the image was more a caricature than a portrait.

-In 1945 her portrait of Dame Enid Lyons, was rejected as 'unsatisfactory’ by the Federal Government’s Historic Memorials Committee.
+In 1945, her portrait of Dame Enid Lyons, was rejected as "unsatisfactory" by the Federal Government’s Historic Memorials Committee.
 Edwell-Burke subsequently moved to Fiji and changed her name from Mary Edwards to Mary Edwell-Burke.

-Edwell-Burke died on 19 January 1988 in Fiji.
+Edwell-Burke died in Fiji on 19 January 1988.